Skip to content

 The FNOB receives government funding

-Due to strong autumn season ticket sales as well as changes to COVID-19 restrictions and grants, the self-financing ratio increased to 15% (10.3/2020, 21.3/2019) in 2021.
-The municipalities in the Greater Helsinki Area (Helsinki, Espoo, Vantaa, and Kauniainen) provided additional grant funding totaling 7.8% of the budget, calculated on a pro rata basis using visitor numbers from each municipality.
-Central government funding covered 16.2% of the rent on the Opera House building, which is owned by Senate Properties.
-Central government funding also amounted to 1.3% of the total running costs of the Ballet School.
+The municipalities in the Greater Helsinki Area (Helsinki, Espoo, Vantaa, and Kauniainen) provided additional grant funding totalling 7% of the budget, calculated on a pro rata basis using visitor numbers from each municipality.
+Central government funding covered 18% of the rent on the Opera House building, which is owned by Senate Properties, along with 1% of the total running costs of the Ballet School.

-Personnel costs make up 80% of total operating costs, as creating a performance requires plenty of hands-on work.
+Personnel costs make up 65% of the total operating costs, as creating a performance requires plenty of hands-on work.
 The Finnish National Opera and Ballet has almost 300,000 visitors per year.

 see also